Weight Loss Pills after Gastric Bypass or Gastric Sleeve

 (Some diabetes management medications are also used to aid in weight loss.
 Here is a research article on once-weekly semaglutide (Ozempic®) with Overweight or Obesity)

 In the past, surgeons I have worked with preferred not to utilize medications as they felt surgery was better than medicine.
-They would often recommend working closely with the dietitian and exercise physiologist to maximize the benefits of surgery.
+They would often recommend working closely with the dietitian and exercise physiologist to maximize the benefits of surgery and not prescribe something else.

 When I brought this topic up with bariatric dietitians in my network, many said there are some instances when weight loss has stalled after surgery or regain is hard to manage even when a patient is following the plan to the best of their ability.
 In those instances, the programs have been open to working with medication.

 Most dietitians I have connected with have utilized Phentermine although some clinics utilize others.
+More recently I have heard of patients utilizing Contrave.
 I have not personally monitored any patients on any medications which is why I have been asking around!

-Weight loss medication – who should prescribe and manage it?
+Weight loss pills after Gastric Bypass or Sleeve – who should prescribe and manage it?

 This is one area I am excited about.
 More and more weight loss surgery clinics are hiring a Bariatrician to their team.
 A bariatrician is a bariatric physician.
 Click here for a longer article about the credentials of a bariatrician.